 1. Social Security

 Participation in either the state retirement plan or the optional retirement plan is mandatory.
 For more information on retirement plans please click here.

 3. Group Insurance Plan

 This plan is provided for eligible employees of the State of Tennessee and includes term life insurance, basic special accident insurance, and medical/hospitalization coverage.
 The life and accident insurance is handled by Minnesota Life Insurance Company.
 The medical care portion is self-insured by the State of Tennessee and administered by the State of Tennessee Insurance Administration office.

-Available options for health insurance include the Partnership PPO and the Standard PPO.
+Available options for health insurance include the Partnership PPO, Standard PPO and the Consumer Driven Health Plan (CDHP).
 There are specific guidelines regarding the time frame in which you and your eligible dependents must enroll.
 Please see the insurance handbook for specific information regarding eligibility and enrollment.
 To review a comparison of some common benefit categories for the healthcare options, please see the Medical Options Comparison included in your new employee packet.
 For specific information about benefits, refer to the appropriate Member Handbook and Provider Directory.

 All referenced materials are available on the Publications and Forms section of the State's Benefit Administration web page at http://www.tn.gov/finance/article/fa-benefits-health.

 In many ways, the Partnership PPO and Standard PPO are identical.
 They cover the same types of services, treatments and products.
 However, there is an important difference between the two options: If you choose the Partnership PPO, you must commit to a partnership promise, and the state will reward you with lower costs.